Sandanitin/Taskerway/src/utils/UNIFIED_TEMPLATE_INSTRUCTIONS.md

 ## 1. Update EmailJS Template

 1. Go to your [EmailJS Dashboard](https://dashboard.emailjs.com/admin/templates).
-2. Open your template with ID: `template_uvnmczx` (or create a new one and update the ID in `src/utils/emailService.js`).
+2. Open your template with ID: `template_mpisiy2` (or create a new one and update the ID in `src/utils/emailService.js`).
 3.  **Subject Line:**
     ```
     {{#if is_contact_form}}Contact Form Submission{{else}}{{service_type}} Booking Confirmation{{/if}} - Taskerway